rl-institut/open_plan/docs/model/limitations.rst

 :Reason:

-The MVS uses :code:`oemof-solph`'s generic components which are unidirectional so for a bidirectional asset, two transformer objects have to be used.
+The open_plan tool uses :code:`oemof-solph`'s generic components which are unidirectional so for a bidirectional asset, two transformer objects have to be used.

 :Implications:

-Since only one input is allowed, such technical units are modelled as two separate transformers that are currently unlinked in the MVS (e.g., hybrid inverter, heat pump, distribution transformer, etc.).
+Since only one input is allowed, such technical units are modelled as two separate transformers that are currently unlinked in the open_plan tool (e.g., hybrid inverter, heat pump, distribution transformer, etc.).
 This raises a difficulty to define costs in the input data.
 It also results in two optimized capacities for one logical unit.